 When riders simply guess at their FTP without some assessment protocol, they have a tendency to overinflate it.
 This comes at a great detriment to all the workouts that follow.

-The structure of the Ramp Test steps up until the rider reaches a point of failure.
-This structure has shown us that we can’t overestimate FTP.
-Meaning even if a rider overestimates their FTP coming into the Ramp Test, the test starts at such a low intensity and ramps up so gradually that we’ll always get a usable and accurate estimate of their FTP.
+The Ramp Test begins at a low percentage of a rider’s previous FTP, and increases intensity until the rider reaches a point of failure.
+This structure has proven not to overestimate FTP.
+Even if a rider under or over estimates their FTP coming into the Ramp Test, the test starts at such a low intensity and ramps up so gradually that we’ll always get a usable and accurate result.

 You Don’t Have to Switch Trainer Modes

 With traditional testing, riders have found it a bit confusing with mode changes on electronic trainers.
 The Ramp Test solves this.
-Riders simply choose one mode and stick with it for the entire duration of the test.
+Riders simply choose one mode and stick with it for the entire duration of the test, and we recommend leaving your trainer in whatever mode you normally ride in.
+Smart trainers with ERG mode offer no advantage or disadvantage over traditional trainers.

 Less Overall Stress on the Body

-Unlike traditional tests that require max effort for extended periods of time, the Ramp Test really only hurts for about 2 or 3 minutes and then you’re done.
+Unlike traditional tests that require maximal effort for extended periods of time, the Ramp Test really only hurts for the last 2 or 3 minutes and then you’re done.
 This means less stress on the body overall, less recovery is required, and you have the option to follow your test up with a structured workout.

 In summary, the Ramp test is the new preferred testing protocol to estimate fitness because it: